Fontys-Refactoring-Flow/Refactoring-Flow-Frontend/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Implement JWT tokens
-- [ ] Import code from Git repository
+- [ ] Allow teacher to import code from Git repository
-- [ ] Give teacher ability to give feedback to students
-- [ ] Make the student be able to see the feedback given by the teacher.

 See the [open issues](https://github.com/Fontys-Refactoring-Flow/Refactoring-Flow-Frontend/issues) for a full list of proposed features (and known issues).